Etsy: In three years I made 665,000 euros in sales - Breaking Latest News

-Cassiy Johnson started a print-on-demand business when she lost her job in 2020.
+Cassiy Johnson started a print-on-demand business after losing her job in 2020.

-In 18 months, she grew her Etsy business to a size where she could not do anything else.
+In just 18 months, she scaled her newly founded Etsy business to a size where she was financially free to do nothing else.

 Johnson explains what to sell and how to optimize your Etsy offering in a saturated market.